-The Building Up Of Our Faith Is More Important Than The Money We Think We Need
+The Building Up Of Our Faith In The Crucible of Trials

 In our poverty of spiritual need, let us not trust in man (Jer 17:5), but see this as an open door to trust in God.
 We should do something, yes.
 We should pray and give thanks (1 Thess 5:18), for His mercy endures forever.

-In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, so that the forging of your faith—more precious than gold that perishes though it is tested by fire—may be found to result in praise and glory and honor at the revelation of Jesus Christ.1 Peter 1:6,7
+In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, so that the forging of your faith—more precious than gold that perishes though it is tested by fire—may be found to result in praise and glory and honor at the revelation of Jesus Christ.

 Dr. Hardey paid Hudson his wages and boarding allowance every four months.
 Now four months is a long time between paydays, and sometimes Hudson would run low on money, but he never ran completely out before the next payday arrived.